sgoettel/epistoMap_xml/README.md

 ## Processing

-The script reads the input data using pandas and processes it to extract unique sender-receiver pairs.
-It groups the letters based on sender and receiver IDs, ensuring that a sender or receiver is only displayed once when they are at the exact same location.
+- The script reads the input data using pandas and processes it to extract unique sender-receiver pairs.
+It employs the folium library to create an interactive map with two marker clusters: one for senders and another for receivers.
+- The script allows users to adjust certain constants, such as the `OFFSET` and `POLYLINE_WEIGHT_MULTIPLIER`.
+The `OFFSET` is used to randomly shift the location of markers on the map, preventing overlapping markers when they are located at the same coordinates.

-The script extracts GeoNames IDs from the @ref attribute of the `<placeName>` elements in the input XML data.
-It then uses these IDs to query the GeoNames API, which returns the corresponding geographical coordinates.
+- The script extracts GeoNames IDs from the `@ref` attribute of the `<placeName>` elements in the input XML data.
+It then uses these IDs to query the GeoNames API.

-The script employs the folium library to create an interactive map with two marker clusters: one for senders and another for receivers.

-Inconsistencies in sender-receiver connections visualization: In my first approach, I used some random `add_offset` function to slightly offset the markers, preventing overlapping when multiple individuals were at the same location, but this approach sometimes resulted in polylines and markers not being fully connected.

-To address this issue, I implemented a modified approach that maintains consistent connections between polylines and markers using dictionaries (`offset_sender_coords` and `offset_receiver_coords`).
-These dictionaries store the offset coordinates for each sender and receiver, ensuring that polylines are drawn using the same offset coordinates as the markers.
-While this approach may still have overlapping markers in some cases, it provides a more accurate representation of sender-receiver connections.
+- The `populate_location_pairs()` function creates a dictionary that holds the necessary information for each unique sender-receiver pair.
+- Polylines representing correspondences are assigned random colors.
+- When clicking on a polyline, a popup appears displaying information about the correspondence, including the sender's and receiver's names, and the date(s) of the correspondence.
+If a `<correspDesc>` element contains a `@ref` URL, then the URL will be saved as a link for the respective date in the popup.
+- The script groups the letters based on sender and receiver IDs, ensuring that a sender or receiver is only displayed once when they are at the exact same location.

 ## Output